-Should You Apply for a Job When the Salary Listed is Low?
+Should You Apply for a Job With a Low Salary Range?

-Unfortunately, in this type of a scenario, you often don't have many options (although you may be able to negotiate a better salary).
-That's because if a company has this information listed in the job posting, it's probably not a randomly chosen range and it’s not likely they can go higher than what’s listed.
+In this type of scenario, you often don't have many options.
+If a company has this information listed in the job posting, it's probably not a randomly chosen range.

 At most organizations that post salary ranges, committees evaluate each position, assigning it a job level with an associated salary range that is based on educational requirements, skills, and responsibilities.
-This evaluation is done prior to the position being publicly advertised.
+This evaluation is done before the position is publicly advertised.

 When You Want More Money Than the Listed Range